MoonPoet/xaprb-src/content/blog/2014/root-cause-fallacy.md

 person was still in charge of operations because of management dysfunction.

-If you really want to get to the root cause of a problem, you need to use the Five Whys approach.
-I rarely do that because I already know where it ends.
+If you really want to get to the root cause of a problem, you need to use the Five Whys approach.[^ishikawa] I rarely do that because I already know where it ends.
 The CEO or equivalent is always the problem.
 It's turtles all the way down (or up).
 Saying that the CEO is ultimately responsible is true but useless.
 The CEO is ultimately responsible for *everything*, which isn't a "cause."